bonitoo-io/virtual-device/README.md

 ![build workflow](https://github.com/bonitoo-io/virtual-device/actions/workflows/default-build.yml/badge.svg)

 This project offers virtual devices for testing IoT frameworks communicating through MQTT.
 The device runner can start one or more devices, each of which publishes randomly generated data samples as MQTT messages with a JSON payload.
-Data samples are made up of a topic as defined in the MQTT specification, and a payload.
+Data samples are made up of a topic as defined in the MQTT specification, and the payload.
 The payload contains at a minimum the sample ID, a timestamp of when the sample was generated, and other configurable items containing randomly generated values.

 *Generated payload example.*